-Elk-Thurston trail.
+Elk-Thurston Trail.
 Elevation - 624 meters.
 This place is likely quite busy on weekends.

 Parking for Elk-Thurston Hiking Trail at Chilliwack Bench FSR BC Canada

-9. Chilliwack Bench FSR continues, but we start the
+9. Chilliwack Bench FSR continues (the

-hike the trail seen on the left side.
+report), but we start hiking the trail seen on the left side.

 Chilliwack Bench FSR BC Canada at Elk-Thurston Trailhead